Thedustbustr/Carpet-Extra-Extras/README.md

 * Allowed options: `true`, `false`
 * Categories: `VANILLA`

+### enderPearlChunkLoadingFix
+At high speeds, Mojang's implementation of ender pearl chunk loading can fail.
+This implementation attempts to fix this.
+This may not be required if using `pre21ThrowablqeEntityBehaviorReintroduced`.
+This also may improve performance.
+* Type: `Boolean`
+* Default value: `false`
+* Allowed options: `true`, `false`
+* Categories: `VANILLA`

+### pre21ThrowableEntityBehaviorReintroduced
+Restores 1.16.2-1.21.1 ender pearl behavior, specifically behavior found in 24w28a.
+This also fixes a bug introduced where at high speeds an Ender Pearl would land in the wrong position.
+* Type: `Boolean`
+* Default value: `false`
+* Allowed options: `true`, `false`
+* Categories: `FEATURE`, `LTS`

 ### carpetBotsSkipNight
 Allows the night to be skipped without carpet bots/fake players being asleep.
 * Type: `Boolean`